KirilMadzharov/Programming-Basics-with-Python-/README.md

 This includes writing programming code at an entry level (basic coding skills), working with a development environment (IDE), using variables and data, operators and expressions, working with the console (reading input data and printing results), using conditional constructs (if, if-else) and loops (for, while, do-while).

-**Skills acquired:**

-•	Working with the console (data input and output)

-•	Working with loops (for)

-•	Work with more complex logical checks

-•	Working with logical checks (if-else)

-•	Perform simple calculations

-•	Working with more complex loops (nested for loops and while)